FOCL'S LakeSmart Program

 Phase I Grant

-Our Phase I 319 implementation grant work is winding down, except for all the final paperwork!
+Our Phase I 319 implementation grant work is completed!

 Shoreline Sites

 Nick Powers of Powers Property Maintenance completed the construction and vegetation planting on the 10 shoreline erosion sites and did an excellent job.
 All of the sites had some stone toe, a row of (coconut fiber) coir logs, planting soil on the eroded embankment with free trees from Randy Martin, Central Aroostook Soil & Water Conservation District Manager, free swamp milkweed plants from UMFK, a wildflower seed mix under a biodegradable erosion control blanket, and erosion control mulch (ECM) on top, plus a vegetative buffer area above the bank spread with planting soil and a flowering lawn seed mix.
-All that remains is live stakes will be put in the coir logs after a couple of hard frosts.
+Finally, live stakes were put above the coir logs in early November 2024.

 Black Lake Road